by Will Liangco

 “Nah,” Anna Marie shrugs.

 I turn my back on her to blow a final gratifying smoke, then flick the cigarette butt away.
-Anna Marie is on her last stick of chicken gizzard and upon finishing it she drinks the remaining vinegar in the cup.
+Anna Marie is on her last stick of chicken gizzard, and upon finishing it she drinks the remaining vinegar from the cup.
 It is getting darker and I am dreading the traffic along Katipunan.
 I need to buy something from National Bookstore.
 And while I’m there maybe, you know, I can get a cup of coffee.
 “Hey if you’re not doing anything, have you tried the coffee shop Starbucks in Katipunan it’s new and a bit sosyal but…” I blurt out.

 “I’m just waiting for… an org mate,” Anna Marie says.
 “She has one last class then we’re probably eating dinner in Mc Donald’s Philcoa.”

 I remind her that she needs to go home, she needs to revise her short story.
-She tells me she would no longer touch it, and will submit the carcass as it is.
+She tells me she will no longer touch it, and will submit the carcass as it is.
 The bulbs on the lamp posts flicker on as night completely sets in and we part ways.
 The cacophony of chirping crickets, zooming Ikot jeeps, and the laughter of the night joggers swirl around in my head as I say my goodbye and pretend to walk to the jeepney stop along Vinzon’s.

 Standing in line I furtively look towards her general direction and see her crossing the street towards Palma Hall.
 There is no female org mate, there won’t be a dinner in Mc Donald’s Philcoa—I know, Anna Marie, everybody knows.
 Now that I am out of her sight I quickly follow her, hiding behind the shadows of the trees, tiptoeing on the creaky staircase of the faculty center, because I need to end this, Anna Marie, I really, really need to put an end to this. #